Tis the season for homemade treats and putting together cookie boxes. But I’d rather build a holiday cocktail kit. Or DIY mocktail kit. Or both!

 If you’re giving a cocktail kit to someone who’s likely to have a supply of standard liquors (gin, vodka, bourbon, etc.) already in their house, then taking the time to infuse liquor yourself is a fun way to add something new to their home bar they they’re not likely to think of.

-Try These DIY Liquor Infusions
+Make These DIY Liquor Infusions

-Make a Mocktail Kit
+Make it a Mocktail Kit

-If your gift recipient doesn’t drink - or you’re not sure - a mocktail box with homemade simple syrups, fresh citrus, nice glassware, and some printed mocktail recipes is a fun, alcohol-free variation on a cocktail kit.
+If your gift recipient doesn’t drink - or you’re not sure - a mocktail box with homemade simple syrups, fresh citrus, fun mixers, nice glassware, and some printed mocktail recipes is a fun, alcohol-free variation on a cocktail kit.

-Homemade Simple Syrups for Cocktails and Mocktails
+Make these Homemade Simple Syrups

 How to Package Your Cocktail Kit or Mocktail Kit